thma/LtuPatternFactory/README.md

 WordCountMap (fromList [("hello",1),("world",2)])
 ```

-In a MapReduce scenario we would have a huge text as input that would take age to process on a single core.
+In a MapReduce scenario we would have a huge text as input that would take ages to process on a single core.
 So the idea is to split up the huge text into smaller chunks that can than be processed in parallel on multiple cores or even large machine clusters.

-Let's assume we have split a text into two chunks. we could then use `map` to create a `WordCountMap` for both chunks:
+Let's assume we have split a text into two chunks.
+We could then use `map` to create a `WordCountMap` for both chunks:

 ```haskell
 ghci> map stringToWordCountMap ["hello world World", "out of this world"]